denten-books/plain-text/2-surface.md

 of a complex sentence.]
 ```

-A deconstruction indeed follows, as the author begins to deviate from the
+A decomposition follows indeed, as the author deviates dramatically from the
-conventions of the technical report.
-The numbered passages, and unexpected
+conventions of a technical report.
+Numbered passages along with unexpected
-enjambment, heightens the staccato quality of the prose, which at times reaches
+enjambment heighten the staccato quality of the prose, which at times reaches
 towards the lyric:

 ```